 Welcome to the City of Taylor’s official website, the most comprehensive source of information on the community.
 Taylor’s home page provides insight to a city with a proud history, a dynamic present and an exciting future.

 Taylor is in the Downriver area of Metropolitan Detroit, a section that is south of Dearborn, north of Monroe, west of the Detroit River and just east of Detroit Metropolitan Airport.
 We like to say "all roads lead to Taylor" since we are intersected by the I-94 and I-75 freeways, we are home to six miles of Telegraph Road (US-24) and we are just blocks away from the Southfield Freeway (M-39).

-Taylor is also home to the outstanding Taylor School District; the Downriver Campus of Wayne County Community College District and the new Heinz C. Prechter Educational and Performing Arts Center; the world headquarters of Masco, a Fortune 200 company; the Southern Wayne County Regional Chamber of Commerce; the Downriver Association of Realtors; the Metro South Post of the Michigan State Police; Southland Center, a regional shopping mall; and many great restaurants and other businesses.
+Taylor is also home to the Taylor School District; the Downriver Campus of Wayne County Community College District and the new Heinz C. Prechter Educational and Performing Arts Center; the Southern Wayne County Regional Chamber of Commerce; the Downriver Association of Realtors; and the Metro South Post of the Michigan State Police.

 If you live in Taylor, you know why the community was a finalist for the All-America City Award in 2004.
 If you are thinking about moving to Taylor, know that the community has a variety of homes and condominiums.
 And if you are visiting, we hope you enjoy your stay in Taylor!